pactumjs/pactum/docs/integration-testing.md

 This document explains the features that are offered by **pactum** to support integration testing.

-*Note: This documentation majorly focuses on chaining multiple requests & passing data between them.
-Basic & Advanced features are covered in places where it makes more sense.*
+*Note: This documentation majorly focuses on chaining multiple requests & passing data between them.*

 ## Pre Requisite